Ready for a Trip to Mars?

 Retrieval system increases student access to resources

 Editor's note: Below is an insider's look at how the Mathewson Automated Retrieval System (MARS) functions.
 The scenario described, though fictitious, will no doubt be occurring on a daily basis as the Mathewson-IGT Knowledge Center debuts this semester.
-You can also watch the video showing how MARS operates.

 7:52 a.m., Nye Hall – A sleep-deprived student logs onto the Knowledge Center website and searches for a book he should have checked out weeks ago.
 He needs more information for his Core Humanities paper, which is due in class at 9:30 a.m.